WAF or Web Application Firewall

 Web applications that enable users to upload their own content are vulnerable to malicious code payloads from cybercriminals.

-Any newly discovered vulnerabilities on a web application are to be misused by hackers to perform a cyber attack on the same day.
+Any newly discovered vulnerabilities on a web application are to be misused by hackers to perform a cyberattack on the same day.

 Read more: Cyber Security Threat.